KalicoCrew/kalico/docs/Bleeding_Edge.md

 - Approximation Limitation: The current compression effectively uses only the first term of the Taylor series expansion, leading to inaccuracies in step timings.
 ### Improved Step Compression Schema
 - New Format: The improved formula is step[i] = step[0] + (interval * i + add * i * (i-1) / 2 + add2 * i * (i-1) * (i-2) / 6) >> shift.
 This adds a second term to the Taylor expansion and employs fixed-point arithmetic for higher precision.
-- Implementation: Implemented with a consideration for rounding and remainder, leading to a more precise match with the actual step timings.
+- Implementation: Implemented with a consideration for rounding and remainders, leading to a more precise match with the actual step timings.
 ### Advantages of New Method
 - Reduced Error Margin: The new method reduces the error margin to approximately +/- 1.5% from the true step.
-- Smooth Acceleration Profiles: Ensures smoother acceleration profiles, essential for effective input shaping and reducing vibration artifacts.
+- Smooth Acceleration Profiles: Ensures smoother acceleration profiles, potentially making for more effective input shaping and reducing vibration artifacts.
 ### Computational Considerations
 - Increased Computational Demand: The new protocol is more computationally intensive and increases the data volume transmitted to the MCU.
 - Performance Impact: While performance at high speeds is maintained in most cases, there may be a slight reduction in maximum achievable speeds, especially on less powerful MCUs.